-Investment properties are initially measured at cost and subsequently at fair value with any change recognised in the income statement.
+Investment properties are initially measured at cost at the point at which the contract has been signed and subsequently at fair value with any change recognised in the income statement.
 Any gain or loss on disposal of investment property (calculated as the difference between the net proceeds from disposal and the carrying amount) is recognised in the income statement when the transaction occurs.
 Rental income from investment properties is recognised in the income statement.